 If you’re a coffee aficionado, you might be leaning toward the cold brews on the Starbucks menu – and there’s a few that come into our low-cal Starbucks category.

 The lowest is a plain black Cold Brew which has just one calorie.

 If you prefer milky coffee, Nitro is also a good choice for you.
-A Short Nitro Cappuccino with skimmed milk has just 21 calories – even at Venti size it’s just 45 calories.
+All three sizes of Nitro Cappuccino use skimmed milk and, even a Venti has 86 calories.

 There’s a few of these in the list of low-cal Starbucks drinks and because they are served in larger sizes (to fit the ice I guess), you might feel as if you’re getting more for your calories if you pick one of these.

 You can choose a Tall Iced Caffe Latte with skimmed milk for 76 calories or upgrade to a Grande for just 17 more.

 If you pick almond milk, you can even go as large as Venti and come in under budget.
 A Venti Iced Caffe Latte with Almond Milk is 78 calories – the Tall has just 54.

 A Tall Coffee Latte with soya milk, Coconut Milk or Semi-Skimmed Milk also come in under 100 cals.

 The lowest option is a Tall with Almond Milk at 54 calories, a Venti is 78 calories.

 Choose a Tall with Skimmed milk for 76 calories or upgrade to a Grande for 17 more.